 The first place to start is to research the value of your current car so you know roughly how much it is worth.

 Of course, the only way dealerships can make a profit on your trade-in is by buying it for less than they can sell it, otherwise it’s not worth their time or money to take the car off your hands, fix any damage, detail it and sell it on for you.
-So it’s highly unlikely you could get the same price from a dealership for your car as you would do selling it privately.
+So it’s highly unlikely you could get the same price selling a car to a dealer as you would selling a car privately.

 So, why would you trade-in your car when you could possibly pocket thousands more by selling it privately?